SS-NES/meta-template/README.md

 git commit -m 'initial commit'
 ```

-CONTINUE HERES

-4. Customize your template project.
+1. Customize your template project.
 Consult the [Copier Documentation](https://copier.readthedocs.io/en/stable/creating/) and the [Jinja2 Documentation](https://jinja.palletsprojects.com/en/stable/templates/).

-5. To test if your software template is producing the results you want, your can render it into a *software project*.
+2. To test if your software template is producing the results you want, your can render it into a *software project*.
 Use the `--vsc-ref HEAD` option to rendere all the changes you have made.

 ```shell
 # from a local Git repository